open-telemetry/community/community-membership.md

 ## Approver

 Code approvers are able to both review and approve code contributions.
-As well as help maintainers triage issues.
-While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution
+As well as help maintainers triage issues and do project management.

-including: backwards/forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.
+While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards/forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.

 Defined by: [CODEOWNER
 workflow](https://help.github.com/en/articles/about-code-owners).

 Approver status can be scoped to a part of the codebase.
+For example, critical core components may have higher bar of becoming an approver.
+Some approvers may only be doing issues triage and have no approval rights.

 ### Requirements